-In this paper we make two high-level contributions.
-First, we consider the correlation gap for non-negative submodular functions both in the original definition and in the modified sense of [37] described above.
-In both cases, we obtain substantially improved bounds.
-Second, we revisit the SPI problem and address three issues: (i) significantly improved constants for the prophet inequalities for monotone and non-monotone functions, (ii) a clean black-box reduction to greedy Online Contention Resolution Schemes that allows one to obtain prophet inequalities for various other constraints beyond a single matroid constraint and (iii) computational aspects of the prophet inequality that were not explicitly addressed in [37].
-In essence, we answer the open question in [35] in the affirmative.
+In this paper we make two high-level contributions:

+1. We consider the correlation gap for non-negative submodular functions.
+For both the standard definition and the variant of [31], we obtain substantially improved bounds.
+2. We address and provide improvements to three aspects of the SPI problem: (i) improved constants for the prophet inequalities for monotone and non-monotone functions, (ii) a clean black-box reduction to greedy Online Contention Resolution Schemes that allows one to obtain combinatorial prophet inequalities for various other constraints beyond a single matroid constraint and (iii) computational aspects of the prophet inequality that were not explicitly addressed in [31].
+In essence, we answer the open question in [28] in the affirmative.